3cqs-coder/SymBot/docs/README.md

 ## Installation

-If you would rather run SymBot using Docker then skip this section and go to the [Docker Installation](#installation-docker) below.
+If you prefer to run SymBot using Docker, feel free to skip this section and proceed to the [Docker Installation](#installation-docker) section below.

+Once you have met all the requirements, follow these simple steps to install SymBot:

 1. Open a command line terminal
 2. Change directory to where SymBot files are located
 3. Type: `npm install`
-4. Wait until all packages are downloaded and installed
+4. Wait for all packages to download and install
+5. SymBot will start in configuration mode, allowing you to enter your database URL and other settings using the web interface.
+	- Default password is *admin*
-5. Modify the app and bot configuration files as necessary (see [Configuration](#configuration))
+	- Modify the app and bot configuration files as necessary (see [Configuration](#configuration))
 6. Type: `npm start`.
 You can also use `npm start consolelog` to display all logging to the console for testing purposes.
 The same information is also logged to files in the `logs` directory
 7. Open a web browser and type: http://127.0.0.1:3000

+<a id="pm2-id"></a>
 ### Recommended additional steps (optional)

 To have SymBot run in the background it is recommended to use the Node.js process manager called **pm2**.
 Here's how to use it: